anirudh-eka/dashtag/README.md

 `Instagram Client Id` should be set to the client id you get back from [registering your application with Instagram](http://instagram.com/developer/clients/register/).
 Where it prompts for `Website` and `OAuth redirect_uri:` and you will need to put your site's address.
 You should not need to change the defaults for `Disable implicit OAuth` or `Enforce signed header`.
 You only need the CLIENT_ID that they give you, not the secret or anything else.

 The application by default does not capture retweet posts from twitter.
 To capture retweets, set the `DISABLE_RETWEETS`, environment variable to 'false'.

+The application by default limits the amount of posts saved in the db to 8000.
+Once that limit is reached for each new post added the oldest post *determined by the time it was posted on instagram/twitter (and not when it was entered into the db)* is deleted.
+To change the limit, set `DB_ROW_LIMIT` to the number of rows you would prefer.

+Background colors of the posts can also be customized by setting `COLOR_1`, `COLOR_2`, `COLOR_3`, and `COLOR_4` to the hexidecimal(starting with the '#').
+By default the colors are "#B11C54", "#F78F31", "#80C9D2", and "#B5B935".

 To Run Locally
 ---------------